apple/swift-cluster-membership/README.md

 ### Example: SWIMming with Swift NIO

 The repository contains an [end-to-end example](Samples/Sources/SWIMNIOSampleCluster) and an example implementation called [SWIMNIOExample](Sources/SWIMNIOExample) which makes use of the `SWIM.Instance` to enable a simple UDP based peer monitoring system.
-This allows peers to gossip and notify each other about node failures using the SWIM protocol by sending datagrams driven by SwiftNIO.
+This allows peers to gossip and notify each other about node failures using SWIM by sending datagrams driven by SwiftNIO.

 > 📘 The `SWIMNIOExample` implementation is offered only as an example, and has not been implemented with production use in mind, however with some amount of effort it could definitely do well for some use-cases.
 If you are interested in learning more about cluster membership algorithms, scalability benchmarking and using SwiftNIO itself, this is a great module to get your feet wet, and perhaps once the module is mature enough we could consider making it not only an example, but a reusable component for Swift NIO based clustered applications.